Welcome To Adventure Hollow

 Adventure Hollow is Charlotte Mason inspired and rooted in nature for nurturing young minds kindergarten through eleventh grade.
 Our hope is to cultivate an organic love for learning through hands-on experiences in nature science, literature, history and cultural arts.

 This year in language arts we will spend the year exploring seven classic children’s literature books.
 As we read through them together, we will discuss time periods, cultures, and customs from the stories and then compare them to our own.
 At the end of each book, we will celebrate with a themed book party.

 World History and Fine Art

-Secondary School (6th-11th)
+Secondary School (7th-12th)

-~Mycology and Ornithology with Lab~
+~Marine Biology and Botany with a Lab~

 During our first semester in science, the topics covered in this class include everything from microscopic organisms that make life in the ocean possible to macroscopic marine creatures such as clams, starfish, and sharks.
 Students will discover how these creatures and their physical surroundings form marine ecosystems such as intertidal zones, estuaries, coral reefs, continental shelf communities, epipelagic communities, and deep-ocean communities.
 We will be making observations, crafting and testing hypotheses, collecting and graphing data, drawing meaningful conclusions, and sharing our work.

 During the spring semester, we will be studying botany which will be divided into five units: The Root and Stem, Leaves, Photosynthesis and Respiration, Flowers and Fruits, and Observing Trees.
 It will include a number of discussions that bring in chemistry: leaf transpiration, photosynthesis, the chemical makeup of simple sugars and starches, and fermentation.
 We will be doing many hands-on activities, making field observations, and incorporating many experiments including balancing a chemical equation.